Table of Contents

 Dosage: Ashwagandha dosage amounts vary, but you should generally start with a dose between 300-750 milligrams and work your way up to between 1000-1500 milligrams.
 (12)

 People who take rhodiola show better perception, cognition, concentration, and alertness.
-Their levels of chronic fatigue, which is associated with altered adrenal response, are also much lower.
+Their levels of chronic fatigue, which is associated with an altered adrenal response, are also much lower.
 (13, 14, 15)

 In fact, rhodiola can almost immediately lower your cortisol levels.
 (16) It may even improve mood, which, in conjunction with its other benefits, makes it a great natural energy booster for anyone dealing with feelings of sadness.
 (17)

 Dosage: When taking rhodiola, doses vary a lot.
-Even a small amount (10 milligrams/day or less) may be helpful improving energy levels.
+Even a small amount (10 milligrams/day or less) may be helpful for improving energy levels.
 Most studies use doses between 350-1500 milligrams, although I would caution on taking more than 700 milligrams per day without being monitored by your physician.
 (18)

 Also referred to as “tulsi,” holy basil is another ancient remedy from Chinese and Ayurvedic medicine that serves to improve your metabolic function and reduce stress.